 Misawaya Restaurant

 In keeping with the architecture of Ouchi-juku, Misawaya soba restaurant was constructed with traditional thatched roofs.
 The Misawaya premises include three stores: a soba restaurant, a Japanese sake shop, and a teahouse.
 Misawaya soba restaurant is famous is their grated daikon soba, called Takato Soba, otherwise known as Negi-Soba (or "green onion soba").
-Your chopsticks are replaced with a chopsticks!
+Your chopsticks are replaced with a long onion!

 Venue Details